rfeinman/pyBPL/learning2learn/README.md

 Finally, run the script `train_rnn_subids.py`.
 This will train an RNN to model sub-stroke ID sequences.
 The model will be saved to a file called `rnn_subids.h5`

+### Evaluating sub-stroke RNN against the HMM
+Now you will evaluate the performance of the RNN on the omniglot evaluation set and compare it to the performance of the bigram HMM.

+1. Create spline dataset

+The process mirrors 1. from above.
+Make sure you have the Omniglot evaluation set file in this folder, called `data_evaluation.mat`.
+Call the Matlab function `omniglot_extract_splines.m` with parameter "test".
+Then, run the Python function `make_subid_sequences.py --mode=test`.

+2. Run the evaluation script

+Run the Python script `compare_hmm_rnn.py` to compare the performance of the RNN vs the HMM on the evaluation set.
+Results will be printed.